-Outline the means by which a register of environmental risks associated with the project will be developed and maintained during project implementation (including matters identified in preceding sections in these directions and other relevant risks).
+• Outline the means by which a register of environmental risks associated with the project will be developed and maintained during project implementation (including matters identified in preceding sections in these directions and other relevant risks).

-- Provide a proposed environmental management framework (EMF) for managing actual and potential adverse environmental effects, including: - the environmental management system (EMS) to be adopted, including organisational responsibilities and accountabilities - the context of required approvals and consents, in particular anticipated requirements for any related environmental management plans (EMPs), whether for project precincts or project phases or other relevant project elements - a summary of environmental management measures proposed in the EES to address specific issues, including commitments to mitigate adverse effects and enhance environmental outcomes with regard to intervals and duration of effects and sensitivity of the potentially affected communities, built form and neighbourhood character - o proposed objectives, indicators and monitoring requirements, including for managing: - built form, with respect to local character - social and community effects - effects on businesses and business precincts - effects on amenity, including air quality, noise and vibration effects - surface water quality, groundwater quality and surface water flow and groundwater regimes - effects on Aboriginal and historic cultural heritage - effects on landscape, visual and recreational values - effects on biodiversity values.
+- Provide a proposed environmental management framework (EMF) for managing actual and potential adverse environmental effects, including: - the environmental management system (EMS) to be adopted, including organisational responsibilities and accountabilities - the context of required approvals and consents, in particular anticipated requirements for any related environmental management plans (EMPs), whether for project precincts or project phases or other relevant project elements - a summary of environmental management measures proposed in the EES to address specific issues, including commitments to mitigate adverse effects and enhance environmental outcomes with regard to intervals and duration of effects and sensitivity of the potentially affected communities, built form and neighbourhood character - o proposed objectives, indicators and monitoring requirements, including for managing: - built form, with respect to local character - social and community effects - effects on businesses and business precincts - effects on amenity, including air quality, noise and vibration effects - effects on structures and infrastructure resulting from construction activities or from operation of the project - surface water quality, groundwater quality and surface water flow and groundwater regimes - effects on Aboriginal and historic cultural heritage - effects on landscape, visual and recreational values - effects on biodiversity values.

-Evaluate the likely effectiveness of the proposed EMF in controlling adverse effects.
+• Evaluate the likely effectiveness of the proposed EMF in controlling adverse effects.